PalmLab Help Center

 2 Analysis Execution

-Click "Analyze Proteins" to execute the analysis and generate comprehensive visualizations.
+Click "Analyze Proteins" to generate heatmap and UMAP visualizations.

 3 Results Interpretation